George S. Patton: Early life

 As a child, Patton had difficulty learning to read and write, but eventually overcame this and was known in his adult life to be an avid reader.
 (Note: Historians Carlo D'Este and Alan Axelrod note in their biographies of Patton that these difficulties were likely the result of undiagnosed dyslexia.)
 He was tutored from home until the age of eleven, when he was enrolled in Stephen Cutter Clark's Classical School for Boys, a private school in Pasadena, for six years.
-Patton was described as an intelligent boy and was widely read in classical military history, particularly the exploits of Hannibal, Scipio Africanus, Julius Caesar, Joan of Arc, and Napoleon Bonaparte, as well as those of family friend John Singleton Mosby, who frequently stopped by the Patton family home when George was a child.
+Patton was described as an intelligent boy and was widely read in classical military history, particularly the exploits of Hannibal, Scipio Africanus, Julius Caesar, Joan of Arc, and Napoleon Bonaparte, as well as those of Confederate cavalry commander John Singleton Mosby, a family friend who frequently stopped by the Patton family home when George was a child.
 He was also a devoted horseback rider.

 Patton never seriously considered a career other than the military.
 At the age of seventeen he sought an appointment to the United States Military Academy at West Point, New York.
 He also applied to several universities with military corps of cadet programs, and was accepted to Princeton, but eventually decided on the Virginia Military Institute (VMI), which his father and grandfather had attended.
 He attended the school from 1903 to 1904, and though he struggled with reading and writing, performed exceptionally in uniform and appearance inspection, as well as military drill.